Simulating fermionic fractional Chern insulators with infinite projected entangled-pair states

 where $\mathbb{V}_{\alpha = t, l, b, r}$ are \emph{virtual} Hilbert spaces of \emph{bond dimension} $D$ associated with the corresponding legs of $A^{[\boldsymbol{r}]}$, and $\mathbb{V}^*$ denotes the dual space of $\mathbb{V}$.
 Finally, the tensors $A^{[\boldsymbol{r}]}$ are contracted through their virtual legs $(t, l, b, r)$ according to the lattice connectivity, forming the iPEPS shown in Fig.~\ref{fig:model}(b).
 This ansatz efficiently approximates amplitudes $\phi_{\vec{\nu}}$, with the precision controlled by $D$.

 The Hamiltonian in Eq.~\eqref{eq:Hamiltonian} has a global $U(1)$-symmetry associated with the conservation of fermion number $\hat{N}=\sum_i {\hat{n}_i}$, and hence also its $\mathbb{Z}_2$ subgroup corresponding to fermion parity $\hat{P}=(-1)^{\hat{N}}$.
 We exploit this parity symmetry to efficiently encode fermionic exchange statistics using the swap-gate approach \cite{Corboz2009,Corboz2010}) (see Refs.~\cite{kraus2010fermionic,mortier2025fermionic,Gao2025fermionic} for alternative fermionic encodings).
 With parity symmetry alone, the filling $\nu$ is typically controlled by adding a chemical potential term $\mu \hat{N}$ to Eq.~\eqref{eq:Hamiltonian} and numerically tuning $\mu$ until the desired filling is achieved (approximately).
 Here, instead, we use $U(1)$-symmetric tensors, which allow us to enforce an integer number of fermions per iPEPS unit cell by attaching auxiliary legs to selected tensors (see Appendix~A).
 This enables us to realize the desired filling fraction exactly by an appropriate choice of iPEPS unit cell.
-Specifically, for filling $\nu=1/3$ we parametrize the ground state as $|\psi_{\nu=1/3}\rangle = |\text{iPEPS}(\vec{A}=[A_1,A_2,A_3])\rangle$ with an enlarged $3\times 3$ unit cell made from three independent $U(1)$-symmetric tensors $A_1,A_2,A_3$, as shown in Fig.~\ref{fig:model}(b), and attach an auxiliary leg to one of the three tensors (here $A_1$) to inject fermions.
+Specifically, for filling $\nu=1/3$ we parametrize the ground state as $|\psi_{\nu=1/3}\rangle = |\text{iPEPS}(\vec{A}=[A_1,A_2,A_3])\rangle$ with an enlarged $3\times 3$ unit cell made from three independent $U(1)$-symmetric tensors $A_1,A_2,A_3$, as shown in Fig.~\ref{fig:model}(b), and attach an auxiliary leg to one of the three tensors (here $A_1$) to inject a fermion.
+This construction fixes the average fermion number within the $3\times3$ unit cell to three (three $A_1$), yielding $\nu=3/9=1/3$.
 Similarly, to simulate the Chern insulator (CI) phase of Eq.~\eqref{eq:Hamiltonian} with $V_1=0$ at filling $\nu=1$, we use a $1\times1$ unit cell parametrization $|\psi_{\nu=1}\rangle=|\text{iPEPS}(\vec{A}=[A_0])\rangle$, where $A_0$ again carries an auxiliary leg.